 My Shadow Book by Maawaam, edited by Jordan A. Rothacker.
 Denver, Colorado: Spaceboy Books, October 2017.
 248 pages. $13.95, paper.

 Jarrod Campbell is a writer living in the Northern Virginia suburbs of Washington, D.C.
 Mostly a writer of short stories, he has recently published his first novel, Don’t Let the Green Grass Fool You.
-Often using current events to inform the situations and characters he writes about, Mr. Campbell tackles subjects such as racism, marriage, homophobia and various other forms of urban malaise.
+Often using current events to inform the situations and characters he writes about, Jarrod tackles subjects such as racism, marriage, homophobia, and various other forms of urban malaise.